WMU-COOLEY SUCCESSFUL ALUMNI

 As a Muslim-American woman, Dewnya Bakri-Bazzi could have been intimidated by the stereotypes designed to keep her down.
 Instead, she blew them all sky high by following her heart and remaining faithful.
 From defending her older sister at the tender age of six to starting a Muslim legal organization in law school and co-founding a law firm before she reached age 40, Bakri-Bazzi has earned a reputation most take a lifetime to achieve.

-After obtaining his juris doctor from WMU-Cooley Law School, Ross Berlin began a remarkable career in the sports arena, beginning as an associate at a Los Angeles sports and entertainment law firm, advancing to general counsel of a public works/environmental systems enterprise; then Senior Vice President of Venues, 1994 World Cup USA; consultant for the 1997 Ryder Cup in Valderrama, Spain, and now Senior VP of Player Relations for the PGA Tour.
+After graduating WMU-Cooley Law School, Ross Berlin began a remarkable career in the sports arena.
+Now senior VP of player relations for the PGA Tour his career has spanned a Los Angeles sports and entertainment law firm, a public works/environmental systems enterprise, becoming senior VP of venues, 1994 World Cup USA, and consultant for the 1997 Ryder Cup in Valderrama, Spain.

 Life happens, and sometimes that means you have to roll with it and find creative ways to achieve your goals.
 Just ask Lieutenant Rafael Diaz, WMU-Cooley Law School graduate and member of the Kalamazoo Department of Public Safety.
 By deftly juggling law school, work and family, he now enjoys a life combining the best of all his desired worlds – his family, the law and criminal justice.

-Giving back is something most people hope to do at some point after they settle into their careers, but sometimes fate intervenes, and it happens sooner rather than later.
+Giving back is something most people hope to do at some point in their careers, but sometimes fate intervenes, and it happens sooner than later.
 For trial attorney Jason Guari, his time to give back began early on when his wife became critically ill with leukemia.
-Since then, Guari has taken leadership roles in a non-profit continuing to support research in the fight against cancer, with his wife, a survivor, and daughter who is doing her own work to help.
+Since then, Guari has taken leadership roles in a non-profit to support research in the fight against cancer.

-When you get into a career and love it, it’s awesome.
-But sometimes you feel there is more you should be doing.
-Some find contentment with the status quo; others forge ahead in search of that unknown fulfillment.
+When we get into a career, some find contentment with the status quo; others forge ahead in search of more fulfillment.
 Erika Kirkwood is among the “others.”
-She started out in law enforcement in Chicago, with a plan to become an FBI agent, but a hiring freeze put that plan on ice.
-So she used her Criminal Justice degree to become an investigator for the city.
-That's where WMU-Cooley Law School came in.
+She started out in law enforcement in Chicago, hoping to join the FBI, but a hiring freeze put that plan on ice.
+So she used her criminal justice degree to become an investigator for the city.

 There’s “the law,” and then there’s “the law.”
-One is the occupation of an attorney, the other is the role of law enforcement.
-Combine the two, and you get John Mallul, a 1983 graduate of WMU-Cooley Law School.
-After passing the bar, Mallul worked as a sole practitioner.
-But when he heard that the FBI was taking applications, he had to go for it, and was accepted and fast-tracked through the FBI's extremely comprehensive selection and training process.
-He then realized the value of his legal education.
+One is the occupation of an attorney; the other is the role of law enforcement.
+Combine them and you get John Mallul, a 1983 graduate of WMU-Cooley Law School.
+After passing the bar, Mallul worked as a sole practitioner but heard the FBI was taking applications.
+He was accepted and soon realized the value of his legal education.